 1:3 or 1:5 risk/reward ratio is achievable when (1) the market trends after forming a strong trade setup, and (2) you succeed to enter on time.

-But there are just a few problems:
+You can do that, but there are a few problems:

 1. Markets usually trend only less than 30% of the time.

-2. Some trends are not strong enough that if you enter with delay and while the trend is at the middle of the way, they can hit a target that is 3 or 5 times bigger than the stop loss.
+2. Some trends are not strong enough that if you enter with delay and while the trend is at the middle of the way, they can’t hit a target that is 3 or 5 times bigger than the stop loss.

-3. There are many cases that you miss the trends.
+3. Sometimes you miss the trends.

-You hesitate to enter, and so you miss the chance.
+For example, you hesitate to enter, and so you miss the chance.

 So you lose in many trades, because you want to catch a big one.

-Therefore, in reality, you either have to lose in many trades, or, you have to have many of your trades closed at breakeven by the stop loss (because you will have to move the stop loss to breakeven when you are in a special amount of profit), or, you have to stop trading for such a long time and wait for a strong trend, until you can have a 1:3 or 1:5 trade.
+Therefore, in reality, you either have to lose in many trades, or you have to have many of your trades closed at breakeven by the stop loss (because you will have to move the stop loss to breakeven when you are in a special amount of profit), or you have to stop trading for such a long time and wait for a strong trend, until you can have a 1:3 or 1:5 trade.

 Is It Possible to Catch the 1:3 or 1:5 Trades?